How to Become a Play Therapist

 Play therapy training uses a structured, theoretically based approach to expressive therapy.

 Our play therapy program is innovative because it offers therapists and counselors a way to communicate with patients who may have a hard time verbalizing their thoughts and feelings.
 This can be true especially in the case of trauma or abuse.
 It can also be effectively applied with some teenagers and adults to promote healing, optimize learning and enhance relationships.

-Do you offer continuing education units once I receive my certification?
+Do you offer continuing education once I receive my credentials?

 The CAV Academy sponsors our continuing education units for the California Board of Behavioral Sciences.
 We provide continuing education units for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.
 We offer individual and group supervision in support of becoming a Registered Play Therapist.

-What else do I need to know about how to become a play therapist and becoming certified?
+What else do I need to know about how to become a Registered Play Therapist and becoming credentialed?

-With our Academy for Play Therapy Training Program, we not only help you get and stay certified, but we offer a vibrant community of play therapy peers to learn and grow from.
-For example, did you know that once you become certified as a registered play therapist, that some states restrict the public display of the RPT acronym?
+With our Academy for Play Therapy Training Program, through Mary Ruth Cross we not only help you get and stay credentials, but we offer a vibrant community of play therapy peers to learn and grow from.
+For example, did you know that once you become credential as a Registered Play Therapist, that some states restrict the public display of the RPT acronym?
 Or that in 2015, there were a number of changes to the CE requirements for RPT-S credential?
 Because this is what we specialize in, you don’t have to worry about keeping up with all the changes.
 When you become a member of our community, we keep supporting you even after certification.

 With further questions about how we can enhance your practice, send us an email at firstname.lastname@example.org.